dheerapat/llms-pattern/pdf-to-note/README.md

 ### Overview

-**Document Extractor for Learning Tool (DELT)** is a Python application designed to extract content from PDF documents using Optical Character Recognition (OCR) capabilities via a Vision Large Language Model (VLLM), summarize the extracted text using a Text Large Language Model (LLM), and generate Multiple Choice Questions (MCQs) based on the summarized content.
+**Document Extractor for Learning Tool (DELT)** is a Python application designed to extract content from PDF documents, summarize the extracted text using a Text Large Language Model (LLM), and generate Multiple Choice Questions (MCQs) based on the summarized content.

+The script can extract text directly from text-based PDFs or use a Vision Large Language Model (VLLM) for image-based PDFs.

 ### Requirements

-Make sure you have latest version of [uv](https://docs.astral.sh/uv/) installed.
+Make sure you have the latest version of [uv](https://docs.astral.sh/uv/) installed.

 ### How to run